 Coconut Chutney is a popular South Indian chutney recipe which is generally served with everyday meals.
 Whether it is dosa, idli, uttapam or Appe, this chutney compliments each dish perfectly.
 As the name already suggests, coconut pulp is the main component of this chutney which is seasoned using different spices & fresh curry leaves.

 Desiccated coconut has a dry texture which is obvious as it the dehydrated version of fresh coconut.
-It can be used in other recipes too like gravies, thai curries🍲, cakes, cookies 🍪& different types of sweets.
-I have shared few more recipes using desiccated coconut which you can check out by clicking on links below:
+It can be used in other recipes too like gravies, thai curries, cakes, cookies & different types of sweets.

-I have this instant coconut chutney otherwise too with regular dal-roti-sabzi as it brings a different flavour and freshness to everyday meals.
-Plus, I read somewhere that coconut is really good for skin, hairs and also it is a rich source of iron, copper and manganese etc; so yes why not include a little bit of it in everyday diet!!
-(I am currently staying in Hyderabad and local people here use lots of coconut in daily food.
-The females have gorgeous long hairs so that’s enough to convince me 😜)
+I like this instant coconut chutney otherwise too with regular dal-roti-sabzi as it brings a different flavour and freshness to everyday meals.
+It is a rich source of iron, copper and manganese etc and hence really good for skin and hairs; so yes why not include a little bit of it in everyday diet!!

 Hope you would like this simple yet delicious instant coconut chutney recipe!!
 For more chutney recipes, click here.